-The captain was ecstatic because not only did he have the lighthouse but he now had another boat to follow.
+The captain was ecstatic!
+Not only did he have the lighthouse but he now had another boat to follow.

 Then the captain realized that the boat in front was heading away from the lighthouse and he had a dilemma, what should he do?

-Following the light to safety felt sensible but the other person said that they knew the way and so the captain turned to follow them.
-Several minutes later there was a sickening sound of splintering wood and the boat in front began to sink.
-The waves were pushing the captain’s boat closer to the same rock and he turned his wheel until he was heading away again.
+Following the light to safety felt sensible but the other person claimed to know the way and so the captain turned to follow them.
+A few minutes later there was a sickening sound of splintering wood and the boat in front began to sink.
+The waves were pushing the captain’s boat closer to the same rock and so he turned his wheel until he was heading away again.